ecmwf/anemoi-docs/docs/datasets/building.rst

 Source

    The source is the data that will be used to build the dataset.
-The source. see :ref:`dataset sources` for more information.
+The source. see :ref:`dataset-sources` for more information.

 Join
    The join is the process of combining the source data to form the